Top 10 Attractions In Amsterdam

 One of the largest flower gardens in the world, Keukenhof is also popularly known as the Garden of Europe.
 Located in small town of Lisse, there are over 7 million flower bulbs that are planted annually in the garden blanketing its area of 79 acres.
 Tip-toe through the flowers in every color of the rainbow and take some pictures while enjoying in the lap of nature.

 The canals are the highlight of Amsterdam, making it one of the most favorite tourist destinations across the world.
 Having more than 100 kilometers of canals with 90 islands and 1,500 bridges, the site has been enlisted in the UNESCO World Heritage List and is often referred to as the Venice of the North.
 The 3 main canals in the city are Herengracht, Prinsengracht, and Keizersgracht that were constructed in the Dutch Golden Age.
 The canal cruise is recommended as one of the best things to do while in Amsterdam.

 Spanning across an area of 47 hectares, the Vondelpark in Amsterdam welcomes 10 million visitors annually and is a major point of attraction in the city.
 Being a part of the borough of Amsterdam-Zuid, it is an abode to an open-air theater, playground, and HORECA facilities.
 Head here on a sunny day and experience a relaxed atmosphere at one of the major hangout spots for hippies

 8. Heineken Experience:

 One of the classic destinations for beer-guzzlers, the Heineken Experience is a fantastic brewery in Amsterdam and has been transformed into an astonishing interactive tour.
-Visited by millions from across the world, it is a high-tech hypermedia experience and includes a self-directed walk, tasting session, interesting information about the company's history, logo, and much more.
+Being the best place to visit in Amsterdam by millions of tourists from across the world, it is a high-tech hypermedia experience and includes a self-directed walk, tasting session, interesting information about the company's history, logo, and much more.